Russia has amassed 110,000 troops near strategic Ukrainian city, Kyiv says

 Pokrovsk is a strategic target for Moscow.
 Russian President Vladimir Putin has made it clear that his goal is to seize all of the eastern Ukrainian regions of Donetsk and Luhansk his forces partially occupy.

-Kyiv and its allies accuse Russia’s President Vladimir Putin of stalling on peace efforts so that his forces can seize more Ukrainian territory.
+Kyiv and its allies accuse Putin of stalling on peace efforts so that his forces can seize more Ukrainian territory.

 Some 60,000 lived in Pokrovsk before the war, but the majority have left in the three years since Russia launched its full-scale invasion in February 2022.